 Shock Wave Denim pkt 10 pellets

 A wide spreading habit makes Wonder Wave outstanding for both borders (for groundcover) and containers

 |Petunia Wave F1

-Similar in habit to Surfinia petunias with 7cm blooms along the length of each branch., with masses of blooms on cascading branches, plants can spread up to 4 feet across.
+Similar in habit to Surfinia petunias with 7cm blooms along the length of each branch, with masses of blooms on cascading branches, F1 plants that can spread up to 4 feet across.
 Free flowering all season without the need to cut back.
 Use for groundcover bedding, large pots, tubs, containers and hanging baskets for a terrific show of colour.
 Pelleted Seed.